abikirkham/girls-get-tattoos/README.md

   - Descriptive meta tags are included on all key pages.

 - **Marketing**:
-  - A mockup Instagram business page is created for social media marketing.
+  - A mockup Instagram business page is created for social media marketing which can be accessed in the header.
-  - A newsletter sign-up form integrated with MailChimp for lead generation.

 ## Agile Methodology
 I followed Agile methodologies throughout the project: